3 Tips for Maximizing Your Earnings When You Drive with Uber

-Although I definitely think the benefits of being an Uber driver-partner are worth it, it’s not all sunshine and rainbows with this gig.
+Although I definitely think the benefits of being an Uber driver-partner are worth it, it’s not all sunshine and rainbows with this gig economy-type job.

 Between rides that cancel when you’re halfway there to pick them up, to stop and go downtown traffic, your gas bill can add up pretty quickly.
 This also means that you shouldn’t drive around between rides, because it quickly burns through gas (and you’re not making any money between rides).